Tobbyabk/Network-Traffic-Analysis-Wireshark-/README.md

 ## Objective

 This project demonstrates hands-on network traffic analysis using Wireshark in a controlled lab environment.
-The primary goal was to filter and interpret captured traffic across key protocols — DNS, HTTP, and HTTPS — to identify normal baseline behaviour, detect anomalies, and recognise indicators of malicious activity.
+The primary goal was to filter and interpret captured traffic across key protocols — DNS and HTTP — to identify normal baseline behaviour, detect anomalies, and recognise indicators of malicious activity.
 This exercise strengthens core SOC analyst skills by bridging the gap between raw packet data and actionable security insights.

 ---